Guildflow/guildflow-marketing-website/content/blog/goal-oriented-side-event-ideas/index.md

 ## Open Source Project Day

-Rather than kick off a major new group open project (which has a much larger time and energy commitment), pick a day and an open source project for your platform.
+Rather than kick off a major new group open source project (which has a much larger time and energy commitment), pick a day and an existing open source project for your platform.

 Kick off the day with an introduction to the open source project, it's code and some good tasks for new contributors (simple bugs, documentations, more tests).
 Let people work async or in pairs, with shared group spaces for discussion or questions.
 At the end of the day people can demo the PRs they've built.